njherrera/CareerPredictor/README.md

 1. Re-work the SQL database

-2. Finish work on the comparison algorithms
+2. Finish work on the comparison algorithms (including writing tests as I go)

 3. Start work on phase 3 of the project, actually projecting the careers of prospects using their most similar historical players